Fachada/FachadaWithReact/README.md

 What will be cool/ hard / done from scratch?

 Cool:
-• Creating a network for jobs
-• Working with authentication
+• Adding map API
 • Being able to upload images on database

 Hard:
-• Working with authentication
+• Connecting database
 • Front end development
 • Working with server to upload images

 Scratch:
-• Creating an authentication  Ownership
+• User Profiles
+• Database
+• Map API

 What each member of the team is going to work on:
-Front end/ HTML, CSS, Material UI - Luis Ortiz, Juan Tejada, Edgar Muñoz MongoDB - Jorge
+Front end/ HTML, CSS, Material UI - Beatriz, Miriam Back-End - Heber
+MySQL - Miriam
-Mongoose - Jorge
+Maps and APIs - Jorge
-Passport - Marco
+React Components - Miriam, Eduardo
-Scrum Master - Armando Cano
+Scrum Master - Heber Gutierrez
-Project Manager - Armando Cano
+Project Manager - Beatriz Garcia

 LEGACY WEEK FEATURES YOU CAN ADD:
-Create an algorithm to figure if it's a client or User Be able to put a picture on the feed within the Post Upload you own pictures to you profile
+Create an algorithm to figure if it's a client or User Adding a feature that will allow users to apply to jobs directly through the website Implement a chat service so clients and employees can communicate